 For this project I bought:

-– One 9 inch brass zipper (brass so it would stand out and look extra gangsta)
+– One 9 inch brass zipper (brass so it would stand out)

 – A 12×24 inch piece of upholstery leather.
-I bought the leather from here on Amazon.
+I bought the leather from here on Amazon (affiliate link, y’all)

 I am not so good with explaining sewing things and the putting the words into sentences thing, so here’s the basic premise of this clutch – have you ever made a pillowcase?
 Or any type of case/pouch/bag where it’s just a long piece of fabric folded in half with the sides sewn up?
 That’s what this is.
 Make a lining for the leather, sew up the long sides, and turn it inside out to make a pouch.
 Attach a zipper, and that’s that.